Bryce-Taylor/Capstone-Project/README.md

 #### Kenia:
 - We are also work on our schedule table to save the schedule information.
 I will also work on the schedule class and form.
-I will also met with Bryce to talk about styling.
+I will also meet with Bryce to talk about styling.
 #### Both:
 - Meet with client for updates and what we can change